 The School will devise assessments in Units 1 and 2 to suit their local context.
+Assessment is aligned to teach students the necessary genres and types of questions assessed in Year 12.
 In Units 3 and 4, students complete four summative assessments.
 The results from each of the assessments are added together to provide a subject score out of 100.
 Students will also receive an overall subject result (A-E).